-- CAST members practicing psychotherapy shall not discriminate on the basis of race, religion, country of origin, gender or sexual orientation.
+- CAST members practicing psychotherapy shall not discriminate on the basis of race, religion, country of origin, gender, sexual orientation or ability.

 - In the context of Canada’s multicultural and immigrant society, as well as its history of injustice toward its indigenous populations, CAST members shall develop their cultural understanding of the complexities of diversity and inclusion.
 Members shall develop critical self-awareness and recognition of prejudicial attitudes or actions that may affect the lives of their clients, or unconsciously enter into the client-therapist/practitioner relationship.

 - CAST members shall educate themselves about systemic and cultural structures that privilege certain groups.
 Within their means, CAST members will build their sandplay collections in ways that reflect as broad a cultural range as possible, including figures that transcend dominant stereotypes and reach toward marginalized persons, abilities or statuses.

 - CAST members will aspire to continue to develop their understanding, study, and reflection on clients’ psychological processes, in order to provide as safe and protected environments as possible for the psychological well-being of the client.